ImgBotApp/InternetNL/faqs/report/subtest/good_en.md

-Passed the subtest ⇒ full score for subtest
+Passed the subtest on a 'must have' ⇒ full score for subtest